FridayCandour/FridayCandour/README.md

 <br>
 <br>

-**_No that's not all! check out more on this github [organization](https://github.com/CodeDynasty-dev)_**
+**_Check out more on this github [organization](https://github.com/CodeDynasty-dev)_**

-## My Approach

 Great software is a blends of creativity and quality.
 I tackle every project with a test driven development, exploring, refining and getting user feedback, delivering useful solutions to problems.
 Collaboration fuels me; I thrive when ideas flow freely and innovation becomes a team effort.
-Let’s work together!

 <br>
 <br>

-## What’s Cooking?
+## What’s working on?

 - Building tools that empower creators and techies.
 - Diving into distributed systems and performance optimization.